 “The best and healthiest food is prepared, in the main, from ingredients that are grown close to you, in your own soil, if possible, and harvested and enjoyed in the correct season.
 Food plants, grown organically, that have adapted themselves to your garden over generations of seed saving, will perform noticeably better in your kitchen than generalised hybrid plants, grown (and possibly contaminated) by chemical methods far away from your region, and subject to transportation and storage.
 Good gardening produces good plants and good plants provide wholesome food.” – Michael Boddy, Good Food Book

-Open-pollinated refers to stable, non-hybrid varieties of plants resulting from pollination between the same or genetically similar parents.
+These seeds are stable, non-hybrid varieties of plants, resulting from pollination between the same or genetically similar parents.

 - In nature, plant flowers are pollinated by insects, birds and the wind.

-Heirloom or heritage seeds are non-hybrid varieties that have been passed down from one generation to the next but are not usually used in modern agriculture.
+Heirloom (also known as Heritage) seeds are non-hybrid varieties that have been passed down from one generation to the next but are not usually used in modern agriculture.

 - These are sometimes the weird and wonderful varieties we don’t see any more in the supermarket.

-- Usually grown by people who value the qualities and preserve the genetic diversity of these seeds.
+- Heirloom seeds are usually grown by people who value the unique qualities and preserve the genetic diversity of these seeds.

 Some of the advantages of heirloom or heritage seeds are characteristics of good flavour, higher nutritional value, longer harvesting periods and strong genetic make-up.